NeuraiProject/neurai-rpc/README.md

-# ravencoin-rpc
+# neurai-rpc

-A package that will help you do RPC calls from Node.js to your Raven core node, that is your full Ravencoin node.
+A package that will help you do RPC calls from Node.js to your Raven core node, that is your full Neurai node.

 # Install
 ```
-npm install @ravenrebels/ravencoin-rpc
+npm install @neuraiproject/neurai-rpc
 ```
 # Example

 ```

-const { getRPC, methods } = require("@ravenrebels/ravencoin-rpc");
+const { getRPC, methods } = require("@neuraiproject/neurai-rpc");
 //methods is a list of all available methods/functions/commands/procedures

 const rpc = getRPC("UsernameSecret", "PasswordSecret", "http://localhost:8766");